We offer automated install script which will install binary rpm and deb packages relevant for following Linux distributions (x86_64 only):

-You need to install perl and wget tools before starting this script.
+You need to install wget tool before starting installer app.

 After that I recommend carefully reviewing each line in /etc/fastnetmon.conf and changing them according to your needs.
 To enable Netflow, sFlow, SPAN support you will need to enable options netflow, sflow, mirror_afpacket accordingly.

 By default, FastNetMon will block any your host which exceed 1000 Mbits or 20.000 packets per second, you may change these values in “Limits for DoS/DDoS attacks” section of configuration file.